 - Anaerobic digestion

 To find out which technology is best for your home visit the Energy Savings Trust (external link)

 Two types of income are available:

-Renewable heat incentive (RHI) pays a set amount for the renewable heat you generate paid over 7 years.
-For more information visit Energy Savings Trust Renewable Heat Incentive (external link)
+Renewable heat incentive (RHI) pays a set amount for the renewable heat you generate.
+Payments are made on a quarterly basis over a period of 7 years.
+For more information visit Ofgem Domestic Renewable Heat Incentive.